webextensions/copy-files-from-to/README.md

             {
                 // from (required parameter)
                 //     Summary: This contains the path of a file which is either on disk or accessible via "http"/"https" URL
-                //     Data type: string or object
+                //     Data type: string, array, or object
                 //     Note: When it is set as a string, it would be used for all modes.
 When it is set as an object, it can be
-                //           configured differently for different modes (refer to the next example) "from": "http://example.com/index.html",
+                //           configured differently for different modes (refer to the next example)
+                //           When it is set as an array, it describes an array of glob patterns and settings "from": "http://example.com/index.html",

                 // to (required parameter)